colinyoung/gem_reloader/README.md

 That's literally it.
 Tiny but useful.

 By the way, a gem will be picked up by `::watch_all!` if it has a :path attribute.

+## Installation

+Add this line to your application's Gemfile:

+    gem 'gem_reloader'

+And then execute:

+    $ bundle

+Or install it yourself as:

+    $ gem install gem_reloader

 ## Contributing